ahwbest/dr4pl/cran-comments.md

   See section 'Cross-references' in the 'Writing R Extensions' manual.

+  This will be fixed when Hyowon updates github with 'gof.dr4pl'

 * checking for missing documentation entries Undocumented data sets:
   ‘Dirk_data_14’ ‘Dirk_data_15’ ‘Dirk_data_16’ ‘Dirk_data_17’